Letter of Permission

 Minimum grade to achieve to receive transfer credits

 In order to receive transfer credit for courses completed at other institutions, you must achieve a grade of at least C (2.0 numeric equivalent).
 Courses where the grades is Pass/Fail (P/F) cannot be processed for transfer credit.
-It is the student's responsibility to ensure that an official transcript from the host institution is forwarded to Student Services at SFU in order for transfer credit to be granted.
+It is the student's responsibility to ensure that an official transcript from the host institution is forwarded to Undergraduate Records in Student Services at SFU in order for transfer credit to be granted.

 Consult residency requirements and programs of study sections of the SFU Academic Calendar.